vehjelmtvedt/GoGreen/README.md

 ### Starting the Application
 1. To start the application without packaging it, run the Server first, which is located under src/main/java/backend/Server.java
 2. After running the Server, as many instances of the Client may be opened as needed.
-The clietn is located in src/main/java/frontend/gui/Main.java
+The client is located in src/main/java/frontend/gui/Main.java
 3. Using this method, the connections will be insecure and run through localhost via port 8080.

 ### Running Tests